MartinHelmut/number-generator/CONTRIBUTING.md

 ## View local library documentation

-You can serve the documentation locally or via network with by running:
+You can serve the documentation locally or via your local network by running:

 ```shell script
 pnpm run docs